Ten Places to Volunteer With Your Family in Tulsa

 Community Food Bank of Eastern Oklahoma (okfoodbank.org, 918.585.2800 )

 Ages 11+.
-The Community Food Bank of Eastern Oklahoma is the largest hunger relief organization in Northeastern Oklahoma and has more than 450 partner agencies; 1 in 4 Oklahoma children faces food insecurity.
-The Food Bank’s volunteer activities include: packing/unpacking food, packing Backpacks for Kids, assisting on the Mobile Pantry and more.
+The Food Bank of Eastern Oklahoma is the largest hunger relief organization in eastern Oklahoma and has nearly 400 partner agencies.
+One in four Oklahoma children faces food insecurity.
+The Food Bank’s volunteer activities include: packing/unpacking food, packing Backpacks for Kids, assisting at the Free Family Farmer’s Market and more.”